Home Blog Page 8

 A cabinet installation may fall in between those two types of projects.
 If you have the proper know-how and have done your research on how to safely install cabinets in your kitchen, then you can certainly do it on your own.

-However, cabinet installation comes with safety risks, and that includes cabinets in mobile homes.
+However, cabinet installation comes with safety risks, and that includes cabinets in manufactured homes.
 If you’re mounting cabinets on your kitchen wall, at the very least you should have several people assisting, if not having a professional contractor help you out.

 Regardless of your kitchen’s size and layout, the best arrangement of cabinets should offer plenty of storage space for everything you could need in your kitchen.
-This includes cookware, silverware, dishes for dining and serving, and other containers and tools you’ll need as you cook and entertain in your mobile home.
+This includes cookware, silverware, dishes for dining and serving, and other containers and tools you’ll need as you cook and entertain in your manufactured home.

 What If I Can’t Fully Replace My Kitchen Cabinets?

 Just because you can’t fully replace your manufactured home cabinets doesn’t mean you can’t give them love.
-If you’re remodeling your mobile home kitchen on a budget, there are still a few things you can do with your cabinets to make them shine.
+If you’re remodeling your manufactured home kitchen on a budget, there are still a few things you can do with your cabinets to make them shine.

 For one, giving your cabinets a fresh coat of paint can go a long way.
 Many homeowners especially like to take their cabinets from a natural finish to an all-white color.
-This adds a modern flair to many mobile home kitchens and has been an incredibly popular move for years now.
+This adds a modern flair to many manufactured home kitchens and has been an incredibly popular move for years now.
 Or, you can consider a light green, blue, or gray if it matches your kitchen.

-Keep in mind that painting your mobile home cabinets isn’t usually the same process as, say, painting a room in your house.
+Keep in mind that painting your manufactured home cabinets isn’t usually the same process as, say, painting a room in your house.
 You may need specialized equipment, such as an airbrush, that can properly bind the paint to your cabinets, without getting paint on other areas of your kitchen.

 If you don’t want to fully upgrade your cabinets just yet, you can still upgrade your cabinet’s hardware.
 This ranges from the knobs and door handles to the hinges that help your cabinet doors open buttery-smooth.
 Newer cabinet hardware on your cabinets can be a subtle, yet effective way to increase their longevity.